MilkMidav/Bilgi-Teknolojilerinde/README.md

 <h3 align="center">The science site</h3>

   <p align="center">
-    A small page designed for site about information technology
+    A small landing page designed for an IT services provider
   </p>
   <p align="center">